BRCAChallenge/brca-exchange/website/content/help_research.md

 ##### _Updates Coming Soon_

 * #### Clinical Significance
-	These fields are extracted from ClinVar \([website](https://www.ncbi.nlm.nih.gov/clinvar/)\) relating to variant clinical classification, for individual submitters to ClinVar \(includes repeated information from ENIGMA and BIC tiles\).
+	These fields are extracted from the [ClinVar website](https://www.ncbi.nlm.nih.gov/clinvar/) relating to variant clinical classification, for individual submitters to ClinVar \(includes repeated information from ENIGMA and BIC tiles\).

 	##### What do these classifications mean?
 	The below classifications will be found in ClinVar's "clinical significance" field.
 They are implemented per [recommendations by ACMG/AMP](https://www.ncbi.nlm.nih.gov/pubmed/25741868) for variants interpreted by Mendelian disorders.